How to Increase OpenBSD's Resilience to Power Outages

 mount_ro &

 I was initially modifying rc directly in order to achieve late mount of disk file systems in read-only mode, which is a terrible idea.
 I asked around on @misc mailing list and got some answers publicly, however the above nice solution was forwarded to me off-list, by another list member who also obtained it off-list.
-I will be more than happy to give credit here, just drop me a line if you are an author of above solution.
+I will be more than happy to give credit here, send me an email if you are an author of above solution.

-We can now reboot into OpenBSD system which is hopefully much more resilient to unexpected power outages without sacrificing any of its security or functionality, assuming we don't use additional third party packages.
+We can now reboot into OpenBSD system which is hopefully much more resilient to unexpected power outages without sacrificing any of its security or functionality.

 syspatch and sysupgrade